sparkflows/sparkflows-docs/docs/rest-api-reference/dataset.rst

      - Value

    * - projectId
-     - The canonical identifier for Getting Datasets by Application.
+     - The canonical identifier for Getting List of Datasets by Application.
 This field is required.

 An example response: